Sialeʻataongo Tuʻivakanō

-Siale ʻAtaongo Kaho, Lord Tuʻivakanō (born 15 January 1952) is a Tongan politician who served as the Prime Minister of Tonga from 2010 to 2014.
+Siale ʻAtaongo Kaho, Lord Tuʻivakanō (born 15 January 1952) is a Tongan politician who served as the prime minister of Tonga from 2010 to 2014.

 Descent and naming

 Tuʻivakanō was born in Niutoua on Tongatapu as Siale ʻAtaongo Kaho.
 His parents were Siaosi Kiu Ngalumoetutulu Kiutauʻivailahi Kao and Fatafehiʻolapaha Liku.
 He ascended to the traditional Tongan noble title of Tuʻivakanō (literally: king of the borrowed boat) in January 1986 after the death of his father.
 As customary in Tonga, since that time his baptismal name is no longer used, instead he is referred to as Tuʻivakanō (without any further qualification), or in more formal surroundings as ʻEiki nōpele Tuʻivakanō, nowadays translated in English as Lord (noble) Tuʻivakanō.
-To distinguish him from previous holders of the title, his original name can be added in parenthesis after his title.
+To distinguish him from previous holders of the title, his original name can be added in parentheses after his title.

 Tuʻivakanō is the grandson of a former speaker of the Tongan Legislative Assembly, Siosiua Niutupuʻivaha Kaho, who was the younger brother of Prime Minister Tēvita Polutele Kaho.